Baseball Player Wins and Losses

 Why 3 Player Decisions per Game?

 In comparison, C.C.
-Sabathia and Roy Halladay led all major league pitchers in 2010 with 21 wins (Sabathia amassed 16.2 Player Wins, while Halladay had 17.1 ) while Joe Saunders (14.5 Player losses) led the major leagues with 17 losses.
+Sabathia and Roy Halladay led all major league pitchers in 2010 with 21 wins (Sabathia amassed 16.6 Player Wins, while Halladay had 17.4 ) while Joe Saunders (14.8 Player losses) led the major leagues with 17 losses.
 The relationship between team-dependent wins and traditional Pitcher Wins is explored elsewhere.
-Over the entire Retrosheet Era, the most pWins accumulated by a player in a single season was 29.1 by Willie Mays in 1962 (against 18.4 pLosses).
-The most single-season pLosses were accumulated by Vladimir Guerrero in 2001 with 23.2 pLosses (and 25.5 pWins).
+Over the entire Retrosheet Era, the most pWins accumulated by a player in a single season was 32.3 by Babe Ruth in 1927 (against 14.6 pLosses).
+The most single-season pLosses were accumulated by Julio Franco in 1985 with 23.3 pLosses (and 19.0 pWins).

 This normalization process has no effect on the relative ordering of players – if pWins and pLosses were normalized to be equal to 6 per game, Jayson Werth would have continued to lead the major leagues in wins in 2010, he simply would have had twice as many of them.
 Nor does it affect player winning percentages, as pWins and pLosses are scaled proportionally.